RAMAOT/heroku-debian-jupyter/README.md

 3. `heroku login`
    `heroku create your-app-name --manifest --region eu`
 4. Deploy app using heroku standard methods
-  a.
-Use heroku Web-UI to connect app to github repository
+  - Use heroku Web-UI to connect app to github repository
-  b. `heroku git:remote -a young-cove-92241`
+  - `heroku git:remote -a young-cove-92241`
     `git push heroku master`

 ...hope to see an Deploy button soon for manifest/container apps.